atmosx/argosnap/README.md

     $ argosnap -i cron

-Now just start the installed `.plist` file and you're done.
+Now just start the installed `.plist` file following instruction you'll see on the screen and you're done.

 ## Options